Train GraphicClick on the map to explore geographics

 I’ll say it again, I really do feel GWR (Great Western Railway) need to fess up and admit that they are incapable of running the planned timetable at weekends and introduce a timetable that they can provide giving more certainty to their long suffering passengers.

-Where’s the government and local MPs (Member of Parliament) in all this?
+Where’s the government and local MPs (Member of Parliament, or Mile Post (a method of measuring the railway in miles and chains from a starting point - usually London), depending on context) in all this?
 We hear enough about the woeful services provided by Avanti, Cross Country, Northern and TPE (Trans Pennine Express) but never about GWR.

 Logged